Tel: +44 (0)24 765 23014

 Email: M dot G dot M dot Harrod at warwick dot ac dot uk

 My primary research is in contemporary film and media, with an emphasis on popular modes.
 I have written a book on the recent phenomenal proliferation of the French romantic comedy and co-edited, with Mariana Liz (University of Lisbon) and Alissa Timoshkina (King's College London), a collection examining the status of European cinema in today's increasingly globalised age.
-My research has to date tracked two interrelated axes: the transnational circulation and shaping of French identity through the nation's audiovisual production and the significance of women's contribution to mainstream genre film and television production, principally in France and Hollywood (with a monograph forthcoming on the latter context).
-I also have an interest in representations of contemporary girlhood and of the body in general in media representation.
+My research has to date tracked two interrelated axes: the transnational circulation and shaping of French identity through the nation's audiovisual production and the significance of women's contribution to mainstream genre film and television production, principally in France and Hollywood.
+I also have an interest in popular representations of couples and related social groups, in romcom and beyond; of contemporary girlhood; and of the body in general.

 Teaching and supervision

 I specialise in teaching French film and society and, together with Douglas Morrey, am responsible for the second- and final-year French Cinema module, which covers French cinema from the early 1930s to the present, as well teaching the final-year module States of the Nation: French Cinema From 1990 to the Present.

 I also teach a final-year module looking at Gender and Representation in French Media since 1970, which encompasses an interdisciplinary focus across film, television and written media, and contribute to the MA modules History and Film and Intellectual Contexts: Intercultural Translations.

 I am interested in supervising PhDs on a range of topics in European and US film and media, emphasising popular modes and/or cultural and gender studies.

 - From France with Love: Gender and Identity in French Romantic Comedy, I.B.
 Tauris (2015).
 Shortlisted for BAFTSS Best Monograph 2017.